socrob/autonomous_systems/lab1/README.md

 you can run the file by copying the content of the file pioneer_behavior.py to the node of the package you created in the first step and the run the corresponding executable using rosrun.

+13. in order to modify the wall threshold, for instance to 5.0m, you can do it via command line by setting the following parameter:

+        rosparam set /distance_threshold 5.0

-13. Watch the following youtube [video](https://youtu.be/IZcE1vrMCvM) to get see an example of one posible solution for the problem in this lab.
+14. Watch the following youtube [video](https://youtu.be/IZcE1vrMCvM) to get see an example of one posible solution for the problem in this lab.

-14. Check additional resources:
+15. Check additional resources:

 [About the Pioneer (real) robot](http://www.mobilerobots.com/Libraries/Downloads/Pioneer3DX-P3DX-RevA.sflb.ashx)